 Some children clinically progress rapidly and may develop hemodynamic compromise.
 These children should be followed and cared for in a hospital with tertiary pediatric/cardiac intensive care units.

 How is MIS-C treated?

-Kawasaki and MIS-C are best treated in the hospital by a qualified multidisciplinary group of pediatric specialists who will work to to reduce inflammation and minimize long-term heart damage.
-Treatment may include plasma transfusions to reduce inflammation, steroids, aspirin, antibiotics or supportive oxygen.
+Kawasaki and MIS-C are best treated in the hospital by a qualified multidisciplinary group of pediatric specialists who will work to reduce inflammation and minimize long-term heart damage.

 We know living through a pandemic can compound existing mental health problems or introduce new ones for young patients.
 And for many providers, the COVID-19 pandemic has prompted a flurry of tough questions from patients and their families: How do I explain this to my children?
 How do I help my child understand why their birthday party is canceled?
 How do I maintain normalcy while my child is out of school and stuck at home?